NeuZeta/android_jetpack_masterclass_java/README.md

 - **@BindingAdapter**
 The one that allows us to create the custom attributes and allows us to attach custom functionality to the custom attributes

+### Palette

+- Facilitates application design
+- Extracts colors from images
+- Colors can be applied to visual elements
+- Color profiles:
+  - Light vibrant
+  - Vibrant
+  - Dark vibrant
+  - Light muted
+  - Muted
+  - Dark muted

+### Notifications

+- **Mesage outside the app**

+- **Provide info or bring the user to the app**

+- **Push notifications**
+Send a notification from a backend to a device.

+- **Can have attached actions**

+#### Types

+**Status bar / drawer notification**
+- First sign that something happened.
+- Icon at the top of the app
+- User can expand the notification drawer

+**Expanded notification**
+- Giving the user the option to increase the size of the notification and provide more information

+**Heads Up notification**
+- Higher importance.
+- Will show up at the top of your screen even if you are using the phone.
+For instance, a *phone call*

+**Lock Screen notifications**
+- In the lock screen
+- It may be possible to expand it

+#### Components

+**Groups**
+A way for notifications to be grouped together.
+In example, when you have multiple emails.

+**Channels**
+Introduced in Android 8.0
+Is a way to divide notifications into different channels and give the user the option to _turn off_ some of them

+**Importance**
+Depending on the urgency of the action required by the user

+**Builder**

+### Preferences

+- It is part of Android Jetpack Libraries
+- It allows users to change app functionality
+- Manages UI
+- Automatically stores updated preferences
+- Preferences are retrieved through **SharedPreferences**

+#### Components

+- PreferenceScreen XML
+- Preference
+- PreferenceFragment _extends PreferenceFragmentCompat_